As a holistic MD I endeavor to get to the root causes of illness.

 Treating Lyme-Related Complex (LRC) successfully requires a very nuanced holistic approach, in fact I know of no other illness that demands such a multi-faceted approach.
 An analogy I have thought of is that treating LRC is like a game of pick-up sticks.
 You have to carefully treat it in just the right order or you might create a major disruption.
 Another analogy is by my colleague Wayne Anderson ND who compares treating LRC to a game of chess.
 We (the doctor and patient) makes a move, then it makes a counter move, then we have to make another move etc. etc. It is a moving target and treatments often have to be adjusted.

-While it appears to be impossible to fully eradicate Borrelia bacteria from the body, it IS possible to fully eradicate co-onfections like Mycoplasma, Bartonella and Babesia (usually in that order) and when those are eliminated it is much easier for our immune systems to keep the Borrelia in check.
+While it may be impossible to fully eradicate Borrelia bacteria from the body, it IS possible to fully eradicate co-onfections like Mycoplasma, Bartonella and Babesia (usually in that order) and when those are eliminated it is much easier for our immune systems to keep the Borrelia in check.

 Thus, my general approach to treating Lyme disease is what I call “the indirect approach.”
 I will enumerate the components of this here: